 Completed in the summer of 1758, the fort featured five bastions with walls that enclosed an area of approximately 1.45 acres and was surrounded by the river and a dry moat that was nine foot deep, ten feet wide at the bottom and fifteen feet wide at the top.
 The main gate was located on the south side of the structure and was protected by an earthen rampart.
 The north side, which faced the river, featured the unique gallery to the riverbank.

-Described as the “Grand Central Station of the Forbes campaign”, the fort became an important communications and supply link for Forbes’s army as it moved deeper into the wilderness.
+Described as the “Grand Central Station of the Forbes campaign”, the fort became an important communication and supply link for Forbes’s army as it moved deeper into the wilderness.
 Along with Fort Ligonier and Fort Pitt, it completed the east-to-west axis of the British army’s fortification of western Pennsylvania.
 Both General Forbes and Colonel Bouquet also used it as their headquarters for portions of the campaign.
 The British thought it was impregnable.

 After the bulk of the army moved westward, the fort was garrisoned by about 800 men, but, saw little action during the war.